Display Accessibility Tools

 EEB Excellence in Quantitative Methods Teaching Assistantship

 EEB assigns the teaching assistantships for our quantitative course sequence: IBIO/PLB/ENT 830 and 831 through a competitive process.
 Each teaching assistantship comes with stipend, tuition, and health insurance for the semester.
-Applicants should be EEB students in good standing and are required to have previously taken the 830-831 course sequence.
+Applicants should be EEB students in good standing and must have taken the 830-831 course sequence.
 Selected TAs are expected to have a strong interest in quantitative methods and an enthusiasm for teaching.
 A call for applications for both classes is announced to the student listserv annually during the spring term.